julie-j-code/angular-restau-bookings/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## For transforming your application to PWA

+`ng add @angular/pwa@0.6.8`
+It will install a manifest.json + ngsw-config.json

+run : `ng build --prod`
+It will create files under dist/angular-pwa folder.

+A PWA only runs on https and localhost environment.
+The Angular CLI is limited because the service worker do not work with the ng serve command.
+You have to create a build and host it separately, perhaps using http-server !!!!

+To see a PWA in action, follow the below steps.

+Navigate to that folder using cd dist/restaurangular Run http-server command (npm i -g http-server)
+Open
+We can create a script to shorten this process.
+Open a terminal and run npm run start-pwa command.

+"start-pwa": "ng build --prod && http-server -p 8080 -c-1 dist/restaurangular"